 Come into Sean & Angie's Kitchen and learn the way to bake this tasty Galician Seafood dish!
 We will talk about the local food culture, Camino de Santiago, and of course the Galician wine that we will pair with our dish!
 This generally served in Galicia as a starter dish so it could serve 4 people if one scallop each, or 2 people if you want 2 each.
 Ingredients - Shopping list if you want to cook along with us: - 4 scallops (King Scallops, best from Galicia or the Atlantic Ocean but others as well are good too!
 Either fresh or frozen could work too thawed out.) - 2 onions (mid-size onions) - 1 Green pepper - 1 Clove of garlic - 4 Slices of chopped cured ham (Either Spanish Serrano or even the Porco Celta, Celtic Pig of Galicia which we will use) - 1 Saffron powder packet (You can get Spanish Saffron powder in individual packets in a small box, Pote is a good brand) - 125 cl of Extra Virgen Olive oil (Spanish or even Galician, we are using Acietes Abril) - 1/2 a glass of white wine (Galician white wine like Albariño or Condado of the Rias Baixas, are the best option, but other white wines will work as well!) - Fine bread crumbs PRE-PREPARATION AND DESCRIPTION OF ELABORATION: If you buy fresh scallops in their shell previously clean the scallops just leaving with the scallop and the roe (OK as well if you don’t want the roe) and place them back in the shell.
 If frozen and already cleaned let thaw out before.
 If you can not get scallops in a shell, then you can use a tiny clay casserole if you can find one!
 During the demo we will start by chopping the onion, garlic, and pepper.
 Sauté over moderate heat in olive oil.
 Once poached the ingredients we add the wine and saffron, cook for a few of minutes more.
 Then add the bits of the cured Spanish ham.
 Just needs a bit more in the pan since it will go in the oven.
 Cover the scallops with the poached vegetables/ham and sprinkle on the bread crumbs.
 Pre-heat the Oven at 200º with heat below and above.
 Put the scallops on an oven tray and bake at 180ºc for approximately 10 min. approx. depending on the size of the scallops, keep an eye on the browning.
 KITCHEN UTENSILS AND EQUIPMENT: Chopping board / Knife / Small Bowls (if you want to separate the ingredients) / Oven / Table spoon / wooden spoon Note: If you do not eat meat then you can make the dish without the cured ham.

 Get ready for something special.
-We're travelling to Galicia with no passport, no plane ticket and no luggage.
-And yet you'll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+We’re travelling to Galicia with no passport, no plane ticket and no luggage.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 50 mins and will be live-streamed by your guide directly from Galicia.
+The tour will last about 50 mins and will be live-streamed by your content creator directly from Galicia.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!

 Reserve your spot by selecting a time to book.
 Once done, you’ll be able to see your reservations on your Trips page and we’ll send you an email confirmation with a link to join the tour.